-Many couples going through a divorce get all sorts of information from their friends and family — advice and tips.
-Your Jefferson County divorce attorney wants to help you better understand the process and what to expect.
+Many couples going through a divorce get information from their friends and family — advice and tips.
+Your Jefferson County divorce attorney wants to help you understand the process and what to expect.
 Join us in today’s post as we discuss some of Colorado divorce laws that differ from other states and how it will impact your separation.

 Colorado law supports healthy dissolution of marriage.